 What does my condo association or HOA’s insurance policy cover?

 Since your condo insurance policy only covers your unit, what about the building where you live?
-That’s the responsibility of your building’s homeowner’s association, whose insurance policy covers the building itself.
+That’s the responsibility of your building’s HOA, whose condo association insurance policy covers the building itself.

 Additionally, this policy—commonly known as a “master policy”—covers your building’s common areas and the land on which your building sits.